Volunteering

 Below are the available volunteer positions:

-• Saturday Barn Scrape/Projects – Don’t mind mucking stalls?
+- Saturday Barn Scrape/Projects – Don’t mind mucking stalls?
 This involves scraping the barn every other Saturday and can involve other clean-up or general infrastructure project tasks as well.
 Applicants need to be comfortable being around the animals and be able to work independent of sanctuary staff (but will be working alongside other barn scrape volunteers).
 This position requires 2x per month commitment.
 Moderate to heavy physical activity.
 Those interested must be able to work in all kinds of weather from hot to freezing temps.
 A donation of $50 for this position is required prior to starting work.

-• Coop Cleaner – Want to spend time with our feathered friends and keep them clean and comfortable?
+- Coop Cleaner – Want to spend time with our feathered friends and keep them clean and comfortable?
 This position is not for folks with sensitive respiratory conditions as volunteers will be cleaning out old bedding from each of our chicken coops and replacing with new.
 Allows volunteers to work independently.
 There is some flexibility as to start time, but we ask for a weekly commitment.
 A donation of $50 for this position is required prior to starting work.
 Moderate to heavy physical activity.

-• Animal Transport/Errand Runner – If you have free time during weekdays and don’t mind Denver traffic, we need folks willing to transport animals to and from vet appointments or other errands.
+- Animal Transport/Errand Runner – If you have free time during weekdays and don’t mind Colorado traffic, we need folks willing to transport animals to and from vet appointments or other errands.
 Typical transport times are between 8-9:30am and 4-6pm, however, we occasionally request emergency vet transport.
 Transportation may involve your vehicle or the sanctuary vehicle.
 Must have a Messenger account, valid Colorado driver’s license, proof of insurance and background check may be required.
 Light to moderate physical activity.
 There is no deposit or donation required for this position.

-• Project and Construction Volunteer – Want to help the animals and lend your trade skills and extra time to the sanctuary?
+- Project and Construction Volunteer – Want to help the animals and lend your trade skills and extra time to the sanctuary?
 Projects can involve construction, plumbing, and carpentry.
 Moderate to heavy physical activity.
 Must be able to dedicate 1-2 weekend days per month.
 Interested applicants will need to complete a general construction skills survey.
 There is no deposit or donation required for this position.

 Broken Shovels is a hard-working sanctuary meaning we are constantly busy with animal care, sanctuary infrastructure projects, fundraising and outreach.
 Our ultimate priority is caring for the animals that call the sanctuary their home and we consider caring for and working with them to be a privilege.
 It is important to understand that we rely strongly on committed, reliable volunteers.
 If you anticipate a lot of travel or have other commitments that could potentially interfere with the volunteer position/schedule you are interested in, please consider applying at a later time.
 You will have the chance to spend a little supervised time with the animals while learning about what we do to make life safe and comfortable for our residents, but the work comes first.